MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 #### Boot Order Lock

 Enabling the "Boot Order Lock" enhances the security posture by ensuring it only boots from authorized sources.
-Boot Order Lock is disabled by default.
+Boot Order Lock is turned off by default.

 ## Learn more